FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: Estimating for Automatic Evaluation

-\textbf{Nonparametric Probability (NP)} computes a nonparametric likelihood and make a judgment based on thresholding, instead of prompting the \evalLM.
-Specifically, it masks out each token in the atomic fact, computes its nonparametric probability using a nonparametric masked LM from \citet{min2022nonparametric}, and averages probabilities over all tokens.
-The final prediction is made based on thresholding.
+\textbf{Nonparametric Probability (NP)} makes a judgment based on a nonparametric likelihood.
+It masks out each token in the atomic fact, computes its likelihood using a nonparametric masked LM~\citep{min2022nonparametric}, averages probabilities over all tokens, and makes a prediction based on thresholding.

 \textbf{\rtg\ + NP} is an ensemble of \rtg\ and NP which assigns \sLabel\ only if both methods assign \sLabel.